google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 with the assistance of their CA, increasing the overall transparency of the system.

-[I-D.ietf-trans-threat-analysis] provides a more detailed threat analysis of the Certificate Transparency architecture.

 ## Misissued Certificates

 Misissued certificates that have not been publicly logged, and thus do not have